lechihoang/Crypto-tracking-app/frontend/README.md

 ## Sonner Toast Notifications

 We use [Sonner](https://sonner.emilkowal.ski/) for toast notifications throughout the application.
-Sonner was chosen for its excellent UX, accessibility, and seamless integration with shadcn/ui.

-### Migration from react-hot-toast

-The project has been fully migrated from `react-hot-toast` to Sonner.
-All toast notifications now use the Sonner API.

 ### Usage